Skinnytaste > Recipes > Dinner Ideas > Lasagna Roll Ups With Cottage Cheese

 Lasagna Roll Ups With Cottage Cheese

 I swapped out ricotta for cottage cheese in these cheesy lasagna roll ups, and no one in my family noticed a thing!
 In fact my daughter actually liked it better!
 Cottage cheese has a similar creamy texture to ricotta cheese, so it can be used in place of ricotta in many dishes without sacrificing texture or flavor.
 Compared to ricotta, it’s generally lower in calories and fat and higher in protein, which can help keep you feeling full and satisfied for a longer time.
 This vegetarian recipe is perfect for those who love lasagna but want a lighter and healthier version.
-If you love these, here are more vegetarian lasagna roll up recipes to try: Spinach Lasagna Roll Ups, Mushroom Kale Lasagna Rolls, and Zucchini Lasagna Roll Ups.
+You can see more cottage cheese recipes here if you need more breakfast, lunch or dinner ideas.
+And foe more lasagna recipes to try: Spinach Lasagna Roll Ups, this protein-packed Lasagna Recipe with meat sauce and my popular Lasagna Soup recipe.

 Lasagna with Cottage Cheese